-If you don't qualify for a full State Pension and are worried about your retirement income, you may be able to claim Pension Credit.
+If you're worried about your retirement income, you may be able to claim Pension Credit.
 It's a benefit that 'tops up' your income if it's below a certain amount.

 Pension Credit is divided into two parts:

 - Guarantee Pension Credit extra money for people with a low weekly income - Savings Pension Credit extra money for people who have made financial provision towards their retirement, for example, through savings or a private pension.
 You can only claim it if you reached State Pension age before 6 April 2016.